 The Rampart PR Blog

-Since our launch, we’ve been getting on our soapbox about a number of issues relating to negative PR.
+We’ve been getting on our soapbox about a number of issues relating to negative PR.

 See below for a selection of our comments and blogs, or follow us on LinkedIn for our most recent rants.
 Of course, if there’s something you feel we should be commenting on, get in touch and we’ll take a look.